poetician/Poetician-Edition-Files/README.md

 # Poetician-Edition-Files
-Files that make their way into most of my configs
+Files that belong to my i3 configuration.

-.spectrwm.conf and baraction.sh are works in progress.
-The former I can get a handle on.
-The latter is over my head, so I'll learn by tutorials others provide.
-It's not priority, just a hobby.
+exit.sh and picom-toggle.sh belong in the ~/.config/i3/scripts folder.

-The fonts need their own folder, but the repo is small.
+(.spectrwm.conf and baraction.sh are works in progress that I've included for convenience here only.)